People Justify Their Actions In Their "Am I The Jerk?" Stories

 “Everyone sucks here.

 It’s a jerk move to not share recipes, but by not sharing it, your partner’s mother made it pretty clear that this particular cookie bar is sentimental and has value to her.
+It became a treat for her to share during special occasions.
+Your partner’s mother probably doesn’t know how much time and effort you put into making these cookies so much better than hers.

+I think you’re a bigger jerk; because from how it reads, you went out of your way to one-up her.
 Try it once or twice – fine.
 But you looked up multiple recipes and experimented on at least 5 batches to make it exactly as she had done.
 For what reason did you have to nail down her particular version?
-And then you went and spent a lot to make an ‘even better gourmet’ version.

 If there were other desserts that inspired you to put in this same amount of time, effort, and money, then I might soften my jerk ruling and you should open a confection store.
+But if it’s just this one cookie bar then what you did was just mean.

 I would say I am in a similar situation: